ishan-marikar/ojasen-web/AUTHENTICATION.md

 This file configures the Better Auth instance with:

-- Database adapter (Prisma with SQLite)
+- Database adapter (Prisma with PostgreSQL)
 - Email/password settings
 - Session configuration
 - Email verification